 As defined in the SOLAS Convention (Chapter XI-2 Regulation 13), Contracting Governments shall communicate to IMO the locations within their territory covered by the approved port facility security plans and thereafter update such information as and when changes relating thereto occur.
 Member States shall coordinate the creation/deletion/updating of port facilities with the national authorities responsible for port facility security.

-The Commission – EMSWe CLD
+The Commission

 The Commission is responsible for the establishment and the availability of the EMSWe CLD and for the oversight of this database in cooperation with Member States.